 The platforms businesses choose are usually based on their audience.
 And we can see the biggest difference here because in most cases, B2B businesses and B2C businesses use completely different social media channels.

 B2B’s don’t necessarily value all of the same social networks.
 For instance, Instagram or Snapchat would often be useless to them, no matter how popular.
 While many businesses have accounts on these platforms, they are focused on sharing for the users and not necessarily open for communication with the businesses.
-LinkedIn is probably the most important social media network, because it’s designed for businesses.
+LinkedIn marketing probably has the most important role, because it’s designed for businesses.
 They can also make use of Facebook and Twitter.

 The variance in goals between B2B and B2C sets them apart the most.
 B2C’s are focused on community, engagement and brand awareness.
 Viral content that would engage and increase their audience is really important here.